 2. Add High-Quality Photos

 In online stores, customers cannot physically inspect the products.
 They cannot try them, touch them, look inside, or anything like that.
-So they rely heavily on the visuals.
+So they rely heavily on visuals.
 Quality photos help your customers make a purchase decision.
 If you happen to have some videos (e.g.: 360°)—even better!

 3. Use Descriptive Images Names and Alts

-Do you have image files named like “IMG_99c01.jpg?”
+Do you have image files named “IMG_99c01.jpg?”
 Rename them to something more meaningful before you upload them to your Shopify store.
 E.g., “Levis-ladies-black-denim-jacket-small.”